Technology-Notes/zacmanchester-kicksat-wiki/Programming-the-Sprite-Souvenir-Board.md

 ![Launchpad Wires](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/Souvenir_LPWires.jpg)

 Now connect the opposite ends of the jumper wires to the Sprite.
-The connections are TEST, RST, VCC, GND, going counterclockwise and starting in the upper right.
+The connections are TEST, RST, VCC, GND, going counterclockwise from the upper right.

 ![Wires](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/Souvenir_Wires.jpg)

+# Blinking LEDs

+Now that everything is hooked up, you're ready to run your first Sprite program.
+Download and install the Sprite build of Energia as documented on the developer kit page.